 Now, why is the moisture content relatively high in this recipe?
-The answer is because the apple is cut into cubes and water from the apple cubes evaporate very easily while being baked in the oven as they don’t have skin on.
+The answer is because the apple is cut into cubes and water from the apple cubes evaporates very easily while being baked in the oven as they don’t have skin on them.
 So to make sure the muffins rise as high as possible, pat the apple cubes dry and fill muffin cups to almost full.

 Use applesauce made with only apples

-Apples are already sweet with their naturally occurring sugar, so I like using applesauces that are made only with apples.
-Store-bought applesauce can have added sugar and other additives, so to make this recipe healthy avoid using those ones or it can significantly alter the tastes of this apple muffin recipe.
+Apples are already sweet with their naturally occurring sugar, so I like using applesauce that are made only with apples.
+Store-bought applesauce can have added sugar and other additives, so to make this recipe wholesome avoid using those ones or it can significantly alter the taste of this apple muffin recipe.